KabukiStarship/Script2/script_specification_rfc.md

 #### Whitespace Operations

-Script is whitespace delimited spaces may be be skipped by the interpreter or interpreted as a Operating with index 64 (ASCII ' ').
+Script is whitespace delimited spaces may be skipped by the interpreter or interpreted as a Operating with index 64 (ASCII ' ').
 For real-time streaming natural language processing Whitespace Operations are used to identify pauses in speech (i.e. dead audio).

 ### 4.4.b Interrupt Escape Sequence